alfonsof/aws-java-examples/awslambdas3copy/README.md

 * Create a S3 bucket for the source and another S3 bucket for the target.

-* Create a IAM Policy: Policy-VM-buckets
+* Create an IAM Policy: Policy-VM-buckets:

   Content of the IAM policy: